Welcome to today's edition of the Rush 24-7 podcast.

 Back after this, stay with us.

-Open line Friday, the Rush Limbaugh program in the EIB network.
+Open Line Friday, the Rush Limbaugh program in the EIB network.

 Economic news continues to be good.

-Here's how open line Friday works.
+Here's how Open Line Friday works.

-Meaning you can bring up whatever you want to bring up and you ask question or comment, does not have to be related to what we've been discussing prior to taking your call, nor does it have to be something that I particularly care about.
+Does not have to be related to what we've been discussing prior to taking your call, nor does it have to be something that I particularly care about.

 I want to play some of the sound bites that have occurred from last night on to today about the Patrick Kennedy circumstance.

-Here is the president of the D.C. fraternal order of police, Lou Cannon, uh, last night at a press conference.
+Here is the president of the D.C. fraternal order of police, Lou Cannon, last night at a press conference.

-The officers indicated that there was an odor of alcohol about Mr. Kennedy, and that based on their experience and their observations that he felt he was intoxicated.
+The officers indicated that there was an odor of alcohol about Mr. Kennedy and that based on their experience and their observations, that he felt he was intoxicated.

-So the decision not to take a breathalyzer at that time certainly raises issues, and if you're not intoxicated, why wouldn't you want it?
+So the decision not to take a breathalyzer at that time certainly raises issues.

 And that is exactly the point.